hossein-ahmadi/STORM/README.md

     3. SQLite

 ## Benchmarks
-STORM is fast in Insert, Update, Delete and also running queries.
-This benchmark is based on:
+STORM is fast in all CRUD operations.
+The following benchmark compared STORM with EF Core and Dapper.
+Benchmark is based on:

-1. Insert 5000 records
+1. Inserting 5000 records
-2. Update 10000 records
+2. Updating 10000 records
-3. Delete 1000 records
+3. Deleting 1000 records
 4. Query 50000 records

 <i>Dapper is only compared in query results</i>